 While the idea of having a renter that provides an additional stream of revenue may be enticing, the realities of building and renting a legal add-on apartment can be sobering.
 Among the things you’ll need to consider:

-- Separate utilities—In many cities, you can’t charge a tenant for heat, electricity, and water unless utilities are separated from the rest of the house (and separately controlled by the tenant).
+In many cities, you can’t charge a tenant for heat, electricity, and water unless utilities are separated from the rest of the house (and separately controlled by the tenant).

-- ADU Requirements—When building an “accessory dwelling unit” (the formal name for a second dwelling located on a property where a primary residence already exists), building codes often contain special requirements regarding emergency exists, windows, ceiling height, off-street parking spaces, the location of main entrances, the number of bedrooms, and more.
+When building an “accessory dwelling unit” (the formal name for a second dwelling located on a property where a primary residence already exists), building codes often contain special requirements regarding emergency exits, windows, ceiling height, off-street parking spaces, the location of main entrances, the number of bedrooms, and more.

 In addition, renters have special rights while landlords have added responsibilities.
 You’ll need to learn those rights and responsibilities and be prepared to adhere to them.
-Be sure to talk to your Windermere Real Estate Agent or a local Property Manager about municipal, state, and federal laws.

 The cost to construct an addition depends on a wide variety of factors, such as the quality of materials used, the laborers doing the work, the type of addition and its size, the age of your house and its current condition.
-For ballpark purposes, however, you can figure on spending about $200 per square foot if your home is in a more expensive real estate area, or about $100 per food in a lower-priced market.
+For ballpark purposes, however, you can figure on spending about $200 per square foot if your home is in a more expensive real estate area or about $100 per foot in a lower-priced market.

-You might be wondering how much of that money might the project return if you were to sell the home a couple years later?
-The answer to that question depends on the above details; but the average “recoup” rate for a family-room addition is typically more than 80 percent.
+You might be wondering how much of that money your efforts might return if you were to sell the home a couple of years later?
+The answer to that question depends on a number of variables, but the average “recoup” rate for a family room addition is typically more than 80 percent.